-We are changing the way we look at education - it's about careers, not courses!
+Together, We are changing education.
+It's about careers, not courses!

-Our career-based curriculum is led by employers and designed to give students the best opportunities to gain the qualifications and skills they need for the career they want.
-We are preparing students for the workplace of tomorrow, creating a fully-immersive learning environment that blends hands-on, technical learning with underpinning knowledge and professional work related activity.
+Our career-based curriculums are led by employers and designed to give you the best opportunities to gain the qualifications and skills you need for the career you want.
+We will prepare you for the workplace of tomorrow, creating a fully-immersive learning environment that blends hands-on, technical learning with underpinning knowledge and professional work-related activity.

-You may have heard about the upcoming introduction of the new T Level qualifications.
-At Newbury College, we have been busily preparing the groundwork for T Levels for quite a while, and will be ready to start incorporating them as they are phased in.
+You may have heard about the introduction of the new T Level qualifications.
+At Newbury College, we have been busily preparing the groundwork for T Levels for quite a while, and will be ready to start incorporating them in 2022.

 Alongside apprenticeships and A Levels, T Levels will become one of the three main options for school leavers.
 T Levels are designed to replace many of the vocational qualifications currently offered at level 3.